Top 5 Things to Know

 Subscribers won’t be able to re-enter a Visual Automation until they’re in a completed state for that Automation, which can be caused reaching the end of it or being moved out of it by a move-to-another-Automation action.

 So if a Subscriber is currently going through a sales funnel Automation, for example, and another Automation tries to re-add them to that funnel, nothing will happen.
 But if they’ve already reached the end of that funnel, and then get re-added to it by another Automation, then they’ll re-enter the funnel from the start.
-(We still won’t send them any Sequence emails they’ve already received, though!)
+(We won’t send them any Sequence emails they’ve already received, though — unless that sequence is set to be repeatable!)